 GF: Most common…

-JMF:…best selling.
-So there isn’t much thought as to the differences between translations and what makes one translation superior for whatever the particular purpose may be over another one, and this book gets into that.
+JMF: …best selling.
+There isn’t much thought as to the differences between translations and what makes one translation superior for whatever the particular purpose may be over another one, and this book gets into that.

-GF: And you’ll notice it’s a different co-author in this case.
+GF: You’ll notice it’s a different co-author in this case.

 JMF: Yes.
 Mark Strauss.